pyAMPACT: A Score-Audio Alignment Toolkit for Performance Data Estimation and Multi-modal Processing: Audio Processing

-Mean power is calculated from the note-level frame-wise power estimates using the arithmetic mean.
+\textbf{Dynamics-Related Descriptors}: Mean power is calculated from the note-level frame-wise power estimates using the arithmetic mean.
 Additionally, shimmer is approximated in an analogous manner to jitter, but by calculating the difference between sequential frame-wise power estimates.
+Work is currently ongoing to integrate loudness estimation.